spekulatius/PHPScraper/README.md

  */
 ```

-See the [full documentation](https://phpscraper.de) for more information and examples.
+See the [full documentation](https://phpscraper.de) for more information and many more examples.